Engineering

 This delta typically covers the abstraction layer many times over, and it persists across renewal cycles.
 The architecture is not just insurance against switching.
 It is leverage at every commercial conversation that involves the AI bill, which in 2026 is most of them.

 The reason the architecture is worth the investment in 2026 specifically is that the vendor landscape is finally diverse enough that the optionality is real.
+Each of the four providers below is the right answer to a different question, not the same answer at different prices.

 Claude Sonnet and Opus 4.5 remain the modal enterprise choice for medium-to-complex reasoning — strongest on multi-step synthesis, agentic tool use, and the structured-output discipline production systems need.
-Available on Anthropic directly, AWS Bedrock, Google Cloud Vertex AI.
+Available on Anthropic directly, AWS Bedrock, and Google Cloud Vertex AI.
 The Claude-first position remains correct.

 GPT-5 is genuinely strong on tool-calling shape and the reasoning-effort tier API.
 For agent surfaces where tool use is the primary loop and the orchestration layer is heavily exercised, GPT-5 with reasoning tier set per query class is a strong alternative.
 Available on OpenAI directly and via Azure OpenAI Service.

 Gemini 2.5 Pro is strongest on multimodal and long-context — a million-token window at flat pricing, multimodal grounding no other frontier model matches, integrated code execution.
 For workloads where multimodal input or very-long-context reasoning dominates, this is the right choice.
-Available on Google AI directly and Vertex AI.
+Available on Google AI directly and through Vertex AI.

 Knowing this map is what makes the abstraction layer worth maintaining.
 The optionality is real because the providers are differentiated.
 A team that has built the architecture has a credible choice for every workload class.
 A team that has not is choosing between paying its primary vendor's price and absorbing a quarter of migration cost.